 And mirror your brand’s image in your language.

-If you’re branding yourself as a fun, youthful alternative to stuffy conventional conferences, don’t use the same stuffy, conventional language in your emails.
+If you’re branding yourself as a fun, youthful alternative to conventional conferences, don’t use the same stuffy, traditional language in your emails.

 Score an Interview Cold Email